chekanov/ZWIBuilder/README.md

 ./ARUN [URL]  # [URL] that points to FactSeek article
 ````

 where URL points to the URL from factseek.org document.
 Note that this can only work if you run this program within about 1 h after viewing on factseek.org since cached images may be removed  on the external source.
-For example, view this article first uisng a web browser:
+For example, view this article first using a web browser:

 ````
 https://factseek.org/r/wikipedia.php?q=Quark
 ````
+By viewing it, factseek creates a small cache file that is suitable for further processing.
 Then, make the ZWI file as:

 ````
 ARUN "https://factseek.org/r/wikipedia.php?q=Quark"